RickSeiden/picodebug/README.md

-# Picodebug -- a tool for debugging and logging in MicroPyhton scripts on Raspberry Pico and Raspberry Pico W
+# Picodebug -- a tool for debugging and logging in MicroPython scripts on Raspberry Pico and Raspberry Pico W

 Features: